Mandatory Immunisations for Newborns in Singapore

 Common Misconceptions About Childhood Vaccinations

-The biggest misconception about vaccination is that vaccines cause autism.
-The widespread fear that vaccines increase the risk of autism originated with a 1997 study published by Andrew Wakefield, a British surgeon.
-The article was published in The Lancet, a prestigious medical journal, suggesting that the measles, mumps, rubella (MMR) vaccine increased autism in British children.
+The biggest misconception about vaccination is the belief that vaccines cause autism.
+This fear originated from a 1997 study by British surgeon Andrew Wakefield, published in the medical journal The Lancet, which suggested a link between the measles, mumps, and rubella (MMR) vaccine and autism in British children.

-The paper has been completely discredited due to serious procedural errors, undisclosed financial conflicts of interest, and ethical violations.
-Andrew Wakefield lost his medical license, and the paper was retracted from The Lancet.
+The paper has been thoroughly discredited due to significant procedural errors, undisclosed financial conflicts of interest, and ethical breaches.
+As a result, Andrew Wakefield lost his medical license, and the paper was officially retracted from The Lancet.

 Risks of NOT Immunising Your Children